 A: State law limits the amount an attorney can charge their client in a workers’ compensation case.
 The right attorney can significantly increase the total compensation their client obtains, so even after you account for the cost of hiring your attorney, they can still make an incredible difference in the outcome of your recovery efforts.
 It’s essential to carefully review a potential attorney’s billing policy before signing a contract for their representation.

-Helton, Cody & Associates offers client-focused and responsive legal counsel to injured workers in the Lenoir area.
+Law Office of Lyndon R. Helton, PLLC offers client-focused and responsive legal counsel to injured workers in the Lenoir area.
 We have years of experience guiding our clients through complex workers’ compensation cases, and we can assist them in identifying additional options for legal recourse.
 If you are unsure how to recover your losses from a recent workplace injury, contact us today to schedule your consultation with a reliable Lenoir workers’ compensation attorney.